-Healthy Halloween Treats: Apricot Jack-o’-Lanterns
+Healthy Halloween Recipes: Apricot Jack-o’-Lanterns

 I’ve already taken a batch of these apricot jack-o’lanterns to each of my kids’ schools.
 The kids ate ‘em up!
 They are stinking cute, after all.